-Unemployment Solutions: What's Most Cost-Effective
+Unemployment Solutions and What's Most Cost-Effective

 The best way to solve high unemployment according to research

-If the recession is really bad, then monetary policy might not be enough on its own.
+If the recession is really severe, then monetary policy might not be enough on its own.
 That's when fiscal policy is needed.
 The government must either cut taxes or increase spending to stimulate the economy.
 An expansionary fiscal policy is slower than monetary policy to get started.
 It takes time for Congress and the president to agree on the next steps.
 But it can be more effective once executed.
 It also provides much-needed confidence that the government will turn things around.
 Confidence is crucial for convincing people to spend now for a better future.

 Cutting taxes works like lowering interest rates.
 Both give businesses and consumers more money to spend.
 That increases demand.
 It gives businesses more cash to invest and hire more workers.

 Government spending usually takes the form of jobs programs.
 The government hires employees directly.
 It also contracts with companies to build things and provide services.
 It provides consumers with the cash they need to buy more products.

 The Most Cost-Effective Solution

 Dollar for dollar, what's the best investment that creates the most jobs?
 A University of Massachusetts/Amherst study found that building mass transit is the most cost-effective solution.
 One billion dollars spent on public transportation creates 19,795 construction jobs.

 The next is unemployment benefits.
 Every $1 billion spent on unemployment benefits creates 19,000 jobs, according to a Congressional Budget Office study.
 The unemployed are most likely to spend every dime they get.
 They buy basics like groceries, clothing, and housing.
 As a result, every dollar spent on unemployment benefits stimulates $1.64 in demand.